rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/en/TurboModule.md

-This documentation is based on React Native documentation licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license at https://reactnative.cn/docs/0.72/the-new-architecture/pillars-turbomodules. © Meta Platforms Inc. Changed to How to create a TurboModule on HarmonyOS.
+This documentation is based on React Native documentation licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license at https://reactnative.cn/docs/0.72/the-new-architecture/pillars-turbomodules. © Meta Platforms Inc. Changed to How to create a TurboModule on OpenHarmony.

 # Implementation of a Custom TurboModule